JosephLMurray/ThatGoodDirt/README.md

 Project 1

 With simple and easy instructions we made it possible for anyone to enjoy mother nature.

-Creating an interacive experience finding trails near you making it fun from start to finish.
+Creating a safe and interacive platform for users to now find and experience trails near them.

+Making it a walk in the park from start to finish.

 <!-- /*internet media type */ -->
 *website